pearg/albo_spm/README.md

-# Albopictus sex prediction model
+# Ae.
+Albopictus sex prediction model

 ## Overview

-This program reads a set of FASTQ files from a paired-end ddRAD sequencing Aedes albopictus sample (nlaIII and mluCI restriction enzymes) and predicts the sex of the sample.
+This program reads a set of FASTQ files from a paired-end ddRAD sequencing *Aedes albopictus* sample (nlaIII and mluCI restriction enzymes) and predicts the sex of the sample.

 ## Installation